Stratechmedia ApS · Publisher Intelligence Report · May 2026

 Reddit becomes the answer

-Over the past four months, I analysed more than 5,000 news and media domains across 99 countries.
+Over the past four months, I analysed 5,125 news and media domains across 99 countries.
 I was mapping out how the media landscape responds to artificial intelligence — who is opening up, who is shutting down, and what the consequences are for anyone just trying to understand the world.

 I am Danish.
 I have spent 18 years in Danish digital media.

-When I reached the Danish data, I felt something I had not expected.
+When I reached the Nordic data, I felt something I had not expected.

 Unease.